janikvonrotz/janikvonrotz.ch/content/post/2014-02-27-disable-trackbacks-and-pingbacks-in-wordpress.md

 <h1>Disable for new posts</h1>
 Uncheck the following setting:

-Settings&gt;Discussion&gt;Allow link notifications from other blogs (pingbacks and trackbacks)
+Settings>Discussion>Allow link notifications from other blogs (pingbacks and trackbacks)

 <!--more-->